 Related KB Articles

-KB5078774 is a March 2026 monthly rollup update for Windows Server 2012 R2 that includes security fixes, reliability improvements, and compatibility updates for legacy server environments.
+KB5082126 is the April 2026 Monthly Rollup for Windows Server 2012 R2 that includes security fixes, reliability improvements, and compatibility updates for legacy server environments.